7 Top Dog-Friendly Walks on the Sunshine Coast, QLD

 Checking out the view from the Eastern Lookout on Mount Ninderry

 The sign at the entrance recommends allowing 3 hours, but we finished it in about 90 minutes.
 I’m sure some of the local dogs that we saw along the way were even quicker!
-Dogs are meant to be kept on a leash on this dog-friendly hike on the Sunshine Coast, but we notice many of the locals didn’t follow this rule.
+Dogs are meant to be kept on a leash on this dog-friendly hike on the Sunshine Coast, but we noticed many of the locals didn’t follow this rule.

 #2 Coolum Coastal Boardwalk